Nabil Crismatt: Arizona Diamondbacks (second stint)

 On August 9, 2025, Crismatt signed a minor league contract with the Arizona Diamondbacks organization.
 After one scoreless appearance for the Triple-A Reno Aces, the Diamondbacks added Crismatt to their active roster on August 17.
 He started just his second career game against the Colorado Rockies, pitching 5 solid innings of 1-run ball, striking out 5 and walking just one, earning a no-decision.
 In eight total appearances for Arizona, Crismatt logged a 3-0 record and 3.71 ERA with 25 strikeouts over 34 innings of work.
 On September 26, Crismatt was designated for assignment by the Diamondbacks.
 He elected free agency on October 6.

+Texas Rangers (second stint)

+On December 28, 2025, Crismatt signed a minor league contract with the Texas Rangers.
+On February 12, 2026, it was announced that Crismatt would require elbow surgery.
+The following day, Crismatt's injury was specified as a torn ulnar collateral ligament suffered in his first bullpen session.
+He was released by the Rangers organization on July 18.

 International career

 Crismatt has played winter baseball in Puerto Rico (2016), the Dominican (2018, 2020 2023 and 2024) and Mexico (2019).
 He was selected to the roster for the Colombia national baseball team at the 2015 Pan American Games, the 2017 World Baseball Classic, and the 2023 World Baseball Classic.

-Zabaleta was named to the Colombian roster for the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.